Deep fried cakes

 • 60 g hazelnuts, finely chopped

-• 120 g dried cranberries or hip berries, finely chopped
+• 120 g dried cranberries or rose hips, finely chopped

 • 500 ml milk